 - Open dialogue amongst Nunavummiut about what constitutes family violence, how to recognize family violence and what can be done to address family violence

-The project consists of research study that will inform a follow up awareness campaign.
-The research study component of this project will build more evidence on what is known on how the implementation of the Family Abuse Intervention Act is, or is not, meeting the needs of Inuit women experiencing family violence.
+The project consists of research study that informed an awareness campaign launched in March 2021.
+The research study component of this project build more evidence on what is known on how the implementation of the Family Abuse Intervention Act is, or is not, meeting the needs of Inuit women experiencing family violence.